ivan-kleshnin/pathz/README.md

 # Pathz

 Functional toolkit for file/dir paths.
-Drop-in [NodeJS Path](https://nodejs.org/api/path.html) replacement.
+Drop-in [`path`](https://nodejs.org/api/path.html) replacement.
 Originally built for a static site generator where path transformations is a common task, but use-cases are really unlimited.